Raphael-Boichot/Teardown-of-Neo-Geo-MVS-repros/README.md

 The white sticker on the F0095H0 indicates a chip refurbished from a pachinslot based on [Seibu Keisatsu](https://en.wikipedia.org/wiki/Seibu_Keisatsu) theme, containing "effects/cutscene data 2", from [NewGin Company](https://en.wikipedia.org/wiki/NewGin).
 The show was popular in 2004, so the chip is probably about 20 years old.

 U2 is another ([ALTERA MAX 3000](/Datasheets/ALTERA_MAX_3000A.pdf)) with marking EPM3256ATC144-10N.
-S1 is a beefy [Macronix 32 MBytes Flash Flash memory](/Datasheets/Macronix%20MX29GL256F.pdf).
+S1 is a beefy [Macronix 32 MBytes Flash memory](/Datasheets/Macronix%20MX29GL256F.pdf).
 M1 is a Micron Technology 64 MBytes Parallel NOR Flash memory chip, similar to a [Macronix MX29GLXXX series](/Datasheets/Migrate%20M29EW%20to%20Macronix%20MX29GL_F.pdf).
 Basically manufacturer just took the e-waste available on shelves.

 **CHA board bottom**
 ![](/Pictures/161in1v2_CHA_bottom.JPG)